Jasonblalack/zyngapoker/Fields.md

 Results in 2*4*3 => 24 files.

-Permutations are pretty fast to generate as Jasy keeps track of the fields (using `core.Env`) queried for in each file and caches it accordingly.
+Permutations are pretty fast to generate as Jasy keeps track of the fields (using `jasy.Env`) queried for in each file and caches it accordingly.
 So generating 40 or 200 makes not really so much difference.
 Best is to try it out yourself on a real application.
 Still, if you want to limit the number of files created keep in mind, to only permutate often used or fields with a huge impact to the file size (e.g. free vs. premium user).

 These permutated fields might be loaded server-side e.g. when placing the name or the fields into the file.
 In the loop, where you are creating the permutations, you can ask each permutation object for specific field values e.g. the value of `debug` and inject this into the file name (`permutation.get("debug")`).